stefanpejcic/OpenPanel/documentation/docs/admin/plans/hosting_plans.md

 # Hosting Plans

-Hosting plans are used to set services and limits for users.
+Hosting plans outline the available services and limitations for users.
+[Docker images](https://dev.openpanel.co/images/) specify the pre-installed services for a plan.
+[Enabled Features](/docs/admin/settings/openpanel/#enable-features) determine which pages users can access from the OpenPanel interface.

 ## List hosting plans